WANdisco/livedata-migrator-scripting/README.md

 **daily-usage** Script to generate a CSV report of the daily amount of data migrated per Migration.

 **parsers** Scripts for parsing logs files and generating reports.

+**delete** Script to remove extra files on a target.
+Script uses a verification report and will delete any files and directories that are on the target but not on the source.